sykesjd/echonest-research/README.md

 * 17 February 2015 - a look into how Infinite Jukebox compares beats and how to extend the algorithm to the section level
 * 03 March 2015 - a look into how to expand beyond Infinite Jukebox's comparison method for comparing sections using section-level data
+* 24 March 2015 - a look into how Remix shifts pitch and tempo for audio quanta